seoscribe/editor/README.md

 The source code for the SEO Scribe text editor.

-The text editor listens to the `keyup` event, among others, and sends the text entered to a Web Worker, which processes the text and returns a series of numbers which are to be displayed in the UI.
+The text editor listens to the `keyup` event, among others, and sends the text entered to a Web Worker, which processes the text and returns a series of numbers which are reflected in the UI.

 Essentially, we offload a bunch of computationally expensive Regular Expressions to a worker thread.